NathanGodey/AdvancedNLP/markdown/course5_inference.md

 <!--footer: "More About Throughput?" -->
 ### Prompt pruning: when KV caching is not enough

-Attention matrices need to be calculated for every token constituing an LLM's prompt, leading to latency.
+Attention matrices need to be calculated for every token constituting an LLM's prompt, leading to latency.

 - On LLaMa2-70b models, given a long prompt, 23% of the total generation time is accounted for the time to first token (TTFT).
 - KV caching is of no-use in that context...